vihari/slides/mlr_iitb.md

 Note:
 * We need generalization bound to identify solutions that generalize to ones that do not.
-* The existing methods that bound VC-dimension or its continous analog, fat-shattering dimension do not seem to explain the generalization behavior.
+* The existing methods that bound VC-dimension or its continuous analog, fat-shattering dimension do not seem to explain the generalization behavior.
 * The paper also mentions about weaker notions of uniform stability, but concludes that it is difficult to utilize these effectively.
 They measure the sensitivity to replacing one of the data points.